 Some people are born leaders.
 They take control of difficult situations with confidence.
 They inspire others naturally.
 And it all seems to come so easily.
-But if leadership doesn’t seem to be one of his natural traits, you may wonder how to teach your child leadership skills.
+But leadership isn’t a natural trait for everyone.
+Many parents wonder how to teach your child leadership skills, especially during the middle school years when confidence and identity are still developing.

 And the good news is you can.
 Research has shown that the leadership abilities that appear to be inborn traits can actually be developed and nurtured during childhood:

-How can you help your child build leadership abilities during his formative middle school years?
-Here are a few suggestions from Brandon Odom, Head of Middle School at Fessenden, one of the top Massachusetts private schools.
+This research shows that parents can play a key role in teaching children leadership skills at early ages.
+But how can you teach your child leadership skills during middle school?
+Here are a few practical ways, along with how junior boarding schools and Massachusetts private schools like Fessenden support leadership development.
+These ideas come from Brandon Odom, Head of Middle School at Fessenden, one of the top Massachusetts private schools.

-1. Help him find opportunities to work with younger children.
+1. Help him find leadership opportunities with younger students.

 Middle schoolers often feel “betwixt and between,” Brandon says.
 They’re not quite old enough to do the things they really want to do and yet they’re not quite young enough to be the baby of most groups.
 So when they have the opportunity to be the older, experienced ones, for a change, they relish it.

-mFessenden_Classes_Richins_050223_115940_2“You could find leadership opportunities for your child with younger siblings, cousins, neighborhood kids, or sometimes younger classes in school, in church, or in temple,” Brandon suggests.
+“You could find leadership opportunities for your child with younger siblings, cousins, neighborhood kids, or sometimes younger classes in school, in church, or in temple,” Brandon suggests.
 “Sometimes libraries are looking for middle schoolers to come in and read out loud to the younger kids.”
+These experiences give middle school students a sense of responsibility and confidence.

 Brandon has seen this work well at The Fessenden School.